Recognition of same-sex unions in Latvia: Background

-On 23 March 2015, MP Juris Pūce of For Latvia's Development launched a signature collection campaign on ManaBalss.lv, calling for the passage of a cohabitation law in Latvia.
+On 23 March 2015, MP Juris Pūce from For Latvia's Development launched a signature collection campaign on ManaBalss.lv, calling for the passage of a cohabitation law in Latvia.
 The signatures were submitted to the Saeima in January 2018.
 In March 2018, the Mandate, Ethics and Submissions Committee recommended 5–4 that the initiative be rejected by the Saeima; 5 of the 9 committee members voted to recommend rejection, while the 4 others wanted further consideration.
 In October 2018, the ombudsman called on lawmakers to pass a partnership law for opposite-sex and same-sex couples, citing statistics showing that about half of Latvian children were born out of wedlock, and arguing that these families should enjoy legal protection.
 On 20 June 2019, MPs voted against sending the bill to further review in parliamentary committees; only 23 members voted for the bill, 60 voted against it and one member abstained.
 The Development/For! and New Unity alliances and some Social Democrats supported the bill, while the remaining Social Democrats, Who Owns the State?, the New Conservative Party, the National Alliance and the Union of Greens and Farmers as well as several independents were opposed.
 Supporters of the bill said they would "persevere" and persuade lawmakers to discuss it again in the future.